Alignable/bifrost/README.md

-Terabithia is the framework for incremental migration from Rails/Turbolinks to Vite-powered React SSR.
+bifrost is the framework for incremental migration from Rails/Turbolinks to Vite-powered React SSR.

 # How does it work?
 1. vite-ssr-plugin tries to handle request